richardpordan/doc_word_counter/README.md

 For personal use and not in active development.

-## Requirements
+## Features

 In ipynb, only reads markdown cells.
 In both MD and ipynb, the following aren't counted:

-- html imgs
+- html img elements
-- html tables
+- html tables and their inner content
-- p and div html tags and inner content
+- p and div html tags and their inner content
-- latex eqs are removed
+- latex equations (either inline or newline)
-- references are removed
+- md headers
+- "references" header and everything that comes after